 The relay in question is a metal can, under the fuel tank, on the left side, farthest forward.

-The entire cause for the described symptoms is three-fold: (1) low amplification (low gain) of the transistor circuit inside the /5 starter relay; and, (2) the circuit was not properly temperature-compensated; and, (3) the transistor is affected by lower battery voltage; (4) the spring tension on the relay clapper.
+So: The entire cause for the described symptoms is several things: (1) low amplification (low gain) of the transistor circuit inside the /5 starter relay; (2) the circuit was not properly temperature-compensated; (3) the transistor is affected by lower battery voltage; (4) the spring tension on the relay clapper.

-Since energizing (or trying to energize) the starter motor will drop the battery voltage vastly more than such as headlight drain or ignition coil drain, or taillight drain...due to the large current flow, the problems feed each other in a merry-go-round, and you get the cricket or ratcheting noise.
-Things can be even worse if connections to the battery are corroded or otherwise poor, you have loose connections someplace else, or a poor battery, etc. You might even find a poor connection, fix it, and things seem OK ...until your next fun and games.
+Since energizing (or trying to energize) the starter motor will drop the battery voltage vastly more than such as headlight drain or ignition coil drain, or taillight drain...due to the very large starter motor current flow, ...the problems feed each other in a merry-go-round, and you get the cricket or ratcheting noise.
+Things can be worse if connections to the battery are corroded or otherwise poor, or you have loose connections someplace, or a poor battery.
+You might even find a poor connection, fix it, and things seem OK ...until your next fun and games.

 Replacing with a generic relay or modifying to remove the transistor function on the original type of relay:

 It is best to modify the original /5 starter relay so the relay works properly, as described in this article.
 Once in awhile, that relay is such a mess that someone will replace it; or, just wants to, even though it is easily repairable (such as to burnish the contacts, or do the Modification).
 Good reasons to replace the relay could include water damage, or an open coil.
 The original type of relay is pricey, if you can find a new one.
-It was still available the last time I checked, April 2018, but $157.45!
+It was still available the last time I checked, April 2018, but at $190.00!
 You could probably find one from a salvage /5, and modify that relay if yours is beyond repair and modification.
-Some will choose to simply remove the bad relay and substitute a generic relay, which costs only a few dollars, but will delete the safety anti-start function.
+Some will choose to remove the bad relay and substitute a generic relay, which costs only a few dollars, but will delete the safety anti-start function.
 All cars, and most other motorcycles, don't have the /5 special anti-start relay function anyway....but, read the next paragraph.